MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 ## Identify AI use cases

 AI supports two main goals: enhancing individual efficiency and improving business processes.
-Generative AI fosters productivity and enhances customer experiences, while non-generative AI, such as machine learning, is ideal for analyzing structured data and automating repetitive tasks.
+Generative AI fosters productivity and enhances customer experiences, while nongenerative AI, such as machine learning, is ideal for analyzing structured data and automating repetitive tasks.
 With this understanding, identify areas across your business where AI could add value.

 - *Look for automation opportunities.* Identify processes suitable for automation to improve efficiency and reduce operational costs.
-Focus on repetitive tasks, data-heavy operations, or areas with high error rates where AI can make a significant impact.
+Focus on repetitive tasks, data-heavy operations, or areas with high error rates where AI can have a significant effect.

 - *Conduct an assessment.* Gather input from various departments to identify challenges and inefficiencies that AI could address.
 Document current workflows to find areas where AI can automate tasks or provide insights.